 Drop-in sessions for young people who have completed the climb programme.

 We work on three themes with the young people.
 Each theme has a set of skills or qualities.

 Physical: stamina, strength, flexibility, coordination

 Social: trust, peer support, empathy, respect, communication

-Personal: Listening, responsibility, resilience, focus, reflection, confidence, problem
+Personal: listening, responsibility, resilience, focus, reflection, confidence, problem solving

 The volunteers observe the skills listed above and use this as a basis for coaching the young people.